Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Introduction

 Our data structure for the plate-plate case also works if the input and query objects are constant-complexity, not necessarily convex three-dimensional polyhedra.
 This is because an intersection between two polyhedra occurs when their boundaries meet, unless one of them is fully contained in the other, and the latter situation can be easily detected.
 We can therefore just triangulate the boundaries of both input and query polyhedra and apply the triangle-triangle intersection-detection machinery.

-\subparagraph*{The case of spherical caps.} Finally, we present an application of our technique to an instance where the input objects are not flat (see Section~\ref{sec:caps}).
-Specifically, we show how to answer segment-intersection queries amid spherical caps (each being the intersection of a sphere with a halfspace), using either a data structure with $O^*(n^{5/4})$ storage and $O^*(n^{3/4})$ query time, or a structure with $O^*(n^{3/2})$ storage and $O^*(n^{27/40})$ query time.
+\paragraph*{The case of spherical caps.} Finally, to show the versatility of our approach, we present (in Section~\ref{sec:caps}) an application of our technique to an instance where the input objects are not flat.
+Specifically, we show how to answer segment-intersection queries amid spherical caps (each being the intersection of a sphere with a halfspace) in $O^*(n^{27/40})$ using $O^*(n^{3/2})$ space.
+By combining this data structure with the general range-searching techniques, for a storage parameter $s\in [n,n^6]$, a query can be answered in $O^*(n^{11/7}/s^{5/7}+n^{9/10}/s^{3/20})$ time.

-We conclude the paper with Section~\ref{sec:disc}, which contains a brief discussion of our results and some open problems.

-\section{Intersection searching with query arcs amid plates}
+\section{Intersection Searching with Query Arcs amid Plates}